 I have referred to this repeatedly, because I think it is the key problem before us.
 In order to end the culture war (instead of getting suckered into waging it), I think it is essential to study the roots of this sickness eating at the American heart.
 Yes, many causes are regional or ethnic or rural-vs-urban... and some even say that we are fighting Phase Three of the American Civil War (with the Confederacy winning this round, so far).

-My own contribution (coming soon) will be to examine some mistakes that moderates and liberals have made for thirty years!
+My own contribution examines some mistakes that moderates and liberals have made for thirty years!
 Bad 20th Century habits that helped create the very neocon monsters who foisted "culture war" upon a noble republic, weakening the Great Experiment at its very roots.
 (The one thing that all of our nation's enemies would want most.)

 There are some bad habits that liberals and moderates badly need to break!
 And an injustice that could easily be corrected.
 But more on that, anon.